 Representing and Solving Problems Involving the Division of Decimal Numbers up to Thousandths by Whole Numbers Up to 10

-During their learning, the pupils learned that a division like \(12\; \div \;3\) is carried out according to a context where one creates groups of 3 elements (direction of grouping) or according to the one where we create 3 equal groups (sense of sharing).
-These two contexts also exist in the presence of a division of a decimal number by a whole number.
+By Grade 6, students have learned that a division like \(12\; \div \;3\) is carried out according to a context where one either creates groups of 3 elements (grouping) or creates 3 equal groups (sharing).
+These two contexts also apply with a division of a decimal number by a whole number.

-Thus, having understood these two meanings of division with whole numbers, students can recognize that the situation of dividing $23.50 equally among 5 friends has a sharing meaning and can be represented by \(23.50\; \div \;5\), a division whose quotient represents the size of a group (number of dollars a friend receives).
+With understanding of these two meanings of division, students should recognize that the situation of dividing $23.50 equally among 5 friends has a sharing meaning and can be represented by \(23.50\; \div \;5\), where the quotient represents the size of a group (number of dollars a friend receives).
 They may also recognize that the situation of pouring 23.50 litres of juice into 5-litre containers has a grouping meaning and can also be represented by \(23.50\; \div \;5\).
 However, in this case, the quotient represents the number of groups (number of filled containers).

-Then, regardless of the given situation (sharing or grouping), students can estimate that the quotient is about 5 and they can use a strategy to determine that the quotient is equal to $4.70 (sharing) or 4.7 filled jugs (grouping).
+Regardless of the given situation (sharing or grouping), students should be able to estimate that the quotient is about 5 and they can use a strategy to determine that the quotient is equal to $4.70 (sharing) or 4.7 filled jugs (grouping).

 The fractional nature of a decimal number makes the interpretation of quantities in a division more difficult than with whole numbers as shown in the following table.